 When your employees are moving to a new state, or you’re making brand-new hires in New York, complex multistate employment questions can arise.
 Because each state has different employment standards and laws, employers must ensure they are in compliance with each new state.
 Failure to comply could result in hefty fines and penalties.

 Rather than researching each new state’s employment laws and standards, SixFifty has solutions.
 Our multistate employment tools take the time, hassle and cost out of hiring in a new state.
-Here’s an overview of what challenges can arise when hiring in Missouri—and how we can simplify the process.
+Here’s an overview of what challenges can arise when hiring in New York—and how we can simplify the process.

 Scenario 1: Employee works from home in another state

 Before remote work was possible, a move out of state usually meant an employee had to seek a new job.
 Now employers can retain their employees when they move to a new state—but they should also be aware that the new state’s rules will govern that employee.
 That is, even if a company is headquartered in South Carolina, New York’s employment laws affect any employees living and working in the state.

 Scenario 2: Hiring out-of-state employees in New York

 Alternatively, a company may wish to hire an employee already living in New York.
 This is an advantage for most businesses—they get to hire the best person for the job, regardless of employment.
 Again, however, New York’s employment laws apply to anyone working there, even though the business is headquartered in another state.
 This means that employers must make sure their policies and wages comply with New York standards.